 In September 1817, Edward Bransfield was recalled to sea service and appointed Master aboard HMS Andromache a 38 gun frigate.
 She sailed for Portsmouth to be fitted out for foreign service, her destination being Brazil and then around Cape Horn to Valparaiso Chile.
 The mission of HMS Andromache was to protect British vessels along the Pacific Coast of Chile and Peru.
 At that time the emerging countries of Chile and Peru were engaged in a struggle to achieve independence from their Spanish rulers.
 Britain’s interests were in gaining whatever spoils that they could accrue from the collapse of the Spanish regime in South America.
 While the orders to Captain Shirreff were explicitly not to take sides in the dispute, Britain was anxious to see its old foe Spain defeated for selfish political and business.
 Little was Edward to know that his appointment was to be his date with destiny.

 Artists impression of the brig Williams (©Jim Wilson)

-The arrival of the merchant brig Williams into Valparaiso in December 1819 commenced a chain of events that was to quickly lead to Edward being given his first naval command.
-The tales told by William Smith, captain of the merchant vessel, Williams of an unknown island chain south of Cape Horn prompted his Captain Shirreff to promote Edward to the position of commander of an impromptu expedition of only on ship with orders to seek out the veracity of this previously uncharted landmass.
-Edwards devotion to duty and leadership into uncharted and dangerous waters was to lead him to become the first person to see and chart the Antarctic mainland, the fabled, Terra Incognita Australis.
+The arrival of the merchant brig Williams into Valparaiso on the 24th November 1819 commenced a chain of events that was to quickly lead to Edward being given his first naval command.
+The tales told by William Smith, captain of the merchant vessel, Williams of an unknown island chain south of Cape Horn prompted his Captain Shirreff to promote Edward to the position of commander of an impromptu expedition of only one ship with orders to seek out the veracity of the existence of this previously uncharted landmass.
+Edwards devotion to duty and leadership into uncharted and dangerous waters was to lead him to become the first person to see and chart the Antarctic mainland, the fabled, Terra Australis Incognita .